apache/hudi/website/docs/sql_dml.md

 ### PreCombineField
 Here is an example of creating an MOR external table.
 The **preCombineField** option is used to specify the preCombine field for merge.
+Generally 'event time' or some other similar column will be used for ordering purpose.
+Hudi will be able to handle out of order data using the precombine field value.

 ```sql
 -- create an external mor table